Springjunky/docker-local-build-environment/README.md

 ##### Tired of endless installation and configuration .... ?!

-My personal solution is a local Build Environment with Jenkins, Gitlab, (Sonar) and Nexus; ready in a few minutes.
+My personal solution is a local Build Environment with Jenkins, Gitlab / Gitlabrunner, (Sonar) and Nexus; ready in a few minutes.
 Your own lokal, personal, continous build enviroment (maybe in future releases I just call it lpcbe).

+# This is NOT for any cluster (Swarm / Kubernetes)

 ### System requirements
 * At least 8GB Memory with 3GB Swap and 10GB Disk-Space